rbaihis/rabbitmq-docum/README.md

       - `x-queue-mode`: Queue mode for optimizing memory usage (`lazy` mode for minimizing memory usage).

 ## Binding
-  - Bindings in RabbitMQ define the rules for routing messages between exchanges and queues within the messaging system
+  - Bindings in RabbitMQ define the rules for routing messages between exchanges and queues within the messaging system.
-  - Bindings establish a relationship between exchanges and queues or between exchanges themselves, dictating how messages are routed within RabbitMQ.
+  - bindings primarily specify the relationship and routing rules between exchanges and queues or between exchanges themselves dictating how messages are routed within RabbitMQ..
   - Bindings are crucial for defining how messages flow through RabbitMQ's messaging topology.
 They provide flexibility in message routing, enabling efficient communication between producers and consumers or between different parts of a distributed system.
   - ### Types of Bindings:
     - #### Queue Bindings